How to protect poultry from predators in New Jersey | Coyote

-- The use of barrier fencing, whether it’s an overhang design that prevents climbing or incorporating an electric fence around a night pen, has been proven as an effective barrier against predators.
+- The use of barrier fencing, whether it’s an overhang design that prevents climbing or incorporating an electric fence around a night pen, has been proven to be an effective barrier against predators.
 Chicken wire is designed to keep chickens in, not predators out.
 Use a sturdy fence that is at least five feet tall.

 - Raising coop enclosures off the ground can discourage predators from sneaking in beneath it to steal eggs or young.

 - For predators that dig beneath fencing, dig a trench that is approximately 12-inches deep and 12-inches wide around the perimeter of the pen.
 Bend and lay galvanized hardware cloth into the trench and attach enough hardware cloth securely to the outer fence or the building.
 Backfill the trench with dirt or rip-rap gravel.

 - Provide overhead cover within the livestock area to provide protection from federally-protected aerial predators like hawks and owls.
 Bushes, branches, a discarded Christmas tree, and boxes can all provide cover. .
 Additionally, crisscrossing overhead wires in the pen can help to disrupt the flight patterns of these opportunistic raptors.
 Covering poultry runs with plastic netting or well-supported welded-wire fencing will ultimately take care of attacks from above.

 - Provide overhead cover within the livestock area.
 Bushes, branches, a discarded Christmas tree, and boxes can provide protection from federally protected aerial predators like hawks and owls.
 Additionally, crisscrossing overhead wires in the pen can help to disrupt the flight patterns of these opportunistic raptors.